You are taken to court for rent arrears

 About being taken to court for rent arrears

-If you have rent arrears, your landlord may go to court to get you to pay back the arrears and to evict you.
+If you have rent arrears, your landlord may try and evict you.
 This is called seeking possession.
-To do this, your landlord will need to follow a procedure which involves getting a court order.
-If you are a Scottish secure tenant, your landlord must have met certain requirements before applying for a court order.
-You can't be made to leave your home without the court granting a court order and issuing a notice telling you a date when the landlord is going to repossess the property.
-If your landlord does make you leave without taking you to court first, this is against the law.
+To do this, in most cases they will need to follow a procedure which involves getting a court order.
+They can't make you leave your home without going to court first.
+If they do make you leave without taking you to court first, this is against the law.

 For more information about coming to an agreement to pay off your rent arrears, see Paying off your rent arrears.

 Most tenants are entitled to a written notice to leave a property even if your landlord did not give you a written agreement to live there in the first place.

 This could either be a notice to quit or a notice seeking possession, depending on the type of tenancy you have.

 If you’re an ‘excluded occupier’, you might not be entitled to a written notice - it will depend on what you agreed with your landlord.
 You’ll be an excluded occupier if you share living space with your landlord - for example, a kitchen or bathroom.
 Even if your landlord gives you a written notice, they can evict you without a court order.

 Getting a notice to quit or notice seeking possession doesn’t always mean you will have to leave your home.
 Your landlord still has to get a court order before they can evict you and they can’t apply for a court order until the notice period has run out.
 The length of the notice period depends on the type of tenancy you have.